What to Know About Tuition & Fees

 How Much Will Tuition & Fees Be for Bethesda University of California?

-In the 2015 - 2016 academic year, regular students at Bethesda University of California were charged $9,110, before modifications for financial need.
-From this total, the expense of tuition was $9,000.
-The other $110 represents additional fees.
+Full-time students at Bethesda University of California paid $7,898 in fees and tuition for the 2017 - 2018 academic year, before corrections for financial aid.
+From this total, the expense of tuition was $7,718.
+The other $180 represents additional fees.

 As opposed to public colleges, Bethesda University of California does not offer reduced fees and tuition to in-state students.